Douglas Platform – Separator Cleaning

 Location: Douglas Platform, Liverpool Bay

-Further to previous successful works on-board the Douglas Platform for ENI/ BHP Billiton, NRC Environmental Services UK were invited to provide a proposal for the cleaning of various vessels on-board the Douglas Platform situated in Liverpool Bay.
+NRC provided successful operations onboard the Douglas Platform for ENI/BHP Billiton.
+NRC Environmental Services UK were invited to provide a proposal for the cleaning of various vessels onboard the Douglas Platform, located in Liverpool Bay.
 The proposal covered the cleaning of 12 tanks and vessels with the waste being returned to NRC’s Waste Treatment facility for processing.

 Scope of Work